Home > Breakfast > Homemade Flaky Croissants Recipe

 Is there a faster way to make homemade flaky croissants?

 To achieve a light and flaky croissant, it does take time.
 Rolling and folding the dough is necessary.
 It also needs time to rest.
-But, most most importantly, the butter must be cold.
+But, most importantly, the butter must be cold.
 If you try to rush the process, you may end up with tough and dense croissants that resemble a roll more than a croissant.

 Can I freeze croissant dough?